postgres/pgweb/dep/django-selectable/docs/advanced.rst

 If additional filtering is needed it can be inside the lookup ``get_query`` but you would need to define this when the lookup is defined.
-While this fits a fair number of use cases there are times when you need to define additional query parameters that won't be know until the either the form is bound or until selections are made on the client side.
+While this fits a fair number of use cases there are times when you need to define additional query parameters that won't be known until either the form is bound or until selections are made on the client side.
 This section will detail how to handle both of these cases.